masashitanimura/2.0/pages/evowebservices/evowebservices_eventconfiguration.md

 },
 ```

-The **enabledEvents** parameter is optional and allows you to specify only the events which you wish to receive. **If the enabledEvents section is not specified, all events will be generated.** The list of all possible events can be found above, and more detail on each event can be found in the EMS API Definition document.
+The **enabledEvents** parameter allows you to specify only the events which you wish to receive.It is highly recommended **not to add or delete** in the list.
+The listed events are those that the node webservices are using.
+If the event is missing, the service will not work.
+Additional events are ignored.

 The evowebservices rely on EMS Events being generated as follows: